sio2project/oioioi/README.rst

     ./easy_toolbox.py build
     ./easy_toolbox.py up
-    # wait for the scripts to finish migration (up to one minute)
+    # wait for the scripts to finish migrations and for node modules to install (up to one minute)
     ./easy_toolbox.py run

 For system requirements check `easy_toolbox.py`.